Augmented Analytics: the Future of Business Intelligence

 Delivering Maximum Value

-Adding data to an analytics tool was one of the most annoying parts of getting insights in the traditional BI world.
+Adding data to analytics software was one of the most annoying parts of getting insights in the traditional BI world.
 Emails, phone calls, and late-night trouble tickets abounded as overworked techs and analysts went back and forth trying to get information into the analytical systems to hopefully run the reports that would maybe tell them something.
 The Modern BI era saw solutions capable of handling multiple disparate sources: in-house databases, cloud storage, live data streams, app APIs, CSVs, and more, and pull it together to perform complex analyses.
 But what if your BI tool was smart enough to understand how to connect to data sources seamlessly, what the information in them meant, and how to combine them in new and interesting ways?
 It’d be a real game changer.

 Users also crave easy options for analyzing their data and sharing results.
 The interface needs to make sense, and the platform needs to have multiple ways to access it, especially via mobile apps.
 Users don’t want to be shackled to a desk.
 They also want a simple, social way to share their insights with teammates.
 Tagging, sharing, and commenting within the app should also be simple and intuitive to deliver maximum value.
 More advanced modern BI systems also let users interact with them via chatbots and integrations with AI assistants like Alexa.
 AI assistance within the system will even suggest people share findings with, smoothing and speeding the process of disseminating findings to key team members.